disketteomelette/aframe-pad/README.md

 - **Help**: Click the "Help" button for a quick guide on using the tool.

-## I want to save in real-time the positional audio
+## I want to save real-time positional audio

 You can record the positional audio you are playing in real-time.
 To do this, use a recording application like Audacity.
 Set the input to loopback, prepare a stereo audio track, and start recording.
 Then, launch PAD and make as many movements as you wish.